Category Archives: trails|sierra

 – Runs through forests of gnarled southern foxtail pines – a close relative of the bristlecone pine.
 Some of the trees may be a 1000 years old.
 Some of the dead trunks at higher elevation are several thousand years old and have been studied to see how the tree line has changed in the Sierra.

 – The route is a loop.
-I’ve done it both directions and prefer doing it clockwise — going first over Cottonwood Pass, and then New Army Pass.
+I’ve done it both directions and prefer doing it clockwise — going over Cottonwood Pass first, and then New Army Pass.

 – Snow often persists near New Army Pass well into Summer and small, shaded patches may last through Fall.
 While it’s fun to see a huge cornice of snow in July, it can also be a problem.
 If you don’t have mountaineering experience be sure the trail over New Army Pass is clear before doing this loop.
 Don’t force the issue.
 The pass is at about mile 12.5.
 If you turn around at the pass and reverse the route you’ll be doing a 25 mile run instead of 21.